Peggy Cole is a self-published author who enjoys writing fiction stories, book reviews and articles about simpler times.

 In May of 2017, I'd left a couple of voice mail messages and hadn't heard back.
 She usually returned calls within a couple of days.
 When she finally called, her voice was hoarse and strained.
 She apologized for the delay confiding she'd spent the past 10 days in the hospital.
 They'd run a battery of tests and she had been waiting for results.

 Nothing could have prepared me for what she said.
-It wasn't good news.
 The tests showed she had pancreatic cancer.
-I wanted to go see her immediately but she wanted me to wait until she started chemotherapy.
-By then, her 83 year old mother would need a break.
+I wanted to fly in immediately but she wanted me to wait until she started chemotherapy.
+By then, her 83-year-old mother would need a break.

 There were delays in treatment and changes of medical facilities due to scheduling issues.
 The end of June I flew to Tampa despite her protests.
-Paula was growing weaker.
-I could tell.
-She was unable to eat more than a few bites of food.
+Paula was growing weaker, unable to eat more than a few bites of food at a time.
 She'd have terrible gastric reactions when she did.

-Right to the last, she was grateful for even the small comforts and blessings of life.
-She had loving friends who considered her as a sister, the affection of her beloved dogs and a mother who loved her dearly.
+Right to the last, she was grateful for the small comforts and blessings of life.
+She had loving friends who thought of her as a sister, the affection of her beloved mother and 2 dogs who loved her dearly.

-She passed away in July, just two short months after her diagnosis.
-I find myself reaching for the phone to call her, even now and still dream of us sharing a meal or sitting in her living room with the dogs, the cats and her cockatiel.
+She passed away on July 21st, 2017, two months after her diagnosis.
+I still reach for the phone to call her, even after years have gone by.
+I still dream of us enjoying a meal or sitting in her living room with the dogs, the cats and her cockatiel.

-She loved Jesus and I hope she's had a chance to meet Him and reunite with her pets that have crossed the rainbow bridge: Chevas, Aramis, Nevy, Spunky, Chloe, Zoey, Hansel, Gretel, Dakota and TC Wilson.
+She loved Jesus and I hope she's had a chance to meet Him and reunite with her pets that have crossed over.
+There was Chevas Regal, Aramis, Nevada, Spunky, Chloe, Zoey, Hansel, Gretel, Dakota and TC Wilson.